R. Mahadevan

 Career as a judge

 On 25 October 2013, Justice Mahadevan was appointed as an Additional Judge of the Madras High Court.
-A year and a half later, he became a permanent judge of the High Court on 14 April 2015.
+A year and a half later, he was appointed as permanent judge of the High Court on 14 April 2015

 On 24 May 2024, following Chief Justice S.V.
 Gangapurwala’s retirement, Justice Mahadevan was appointed as the Acting Chief Justice of the Madras High Court.
 He retained this position until the Supreme Court Collegium recommended his elevation to the Supreme Court on 11 July 2024.